pavan98765/Fire_Detection/README.md

 # Realtime Fire Detection Using YOLO Models

+## Introduction

+This repository hosts a collection of YOLO (You Only Look Once) models trained specifically for the purpose of fire detection.
+With the increasing risks of wildfires and urban fires, timely and accurate detection is crucial for early response and mitigation.
+Leveraging the speed and efficiency of YOLO models, our project aims to provide a robust solution for identifying fire instances in real-time video feeds and images.

 ## Table of Achieved Evaluation Metrics

 | Dataset    | Metric                     | Value                |